 Always remember that when you buy a property, if you don’t spot defects before you complete then you’ll have to pay to repair the property – you can’t ask the seller to pay for it after you have completed (unless the seller made false representations to you).

 A home buyer survey will focus on identifying defects such as cracks, damp, checking the drains, looking for infestations, reviewing the roof and loft space, assessing the insulation and lots more.
-You should choose a local surveyor in London and make sure to order the right survey for your property; either a HomeBuyer Report (flats, bungalows, standard houses) or a Building Survey (for everything else).
+You should choose a local surveyor and make sure to order the right survey for your property; either a HomeBuyer Report (flats, bungalows, standard houses) or a Building Survey (for everything else).
+If they do notice any signs of problems, such as pest infestations, they will probably recommend contacting a company like https://www.pestcontrolexperts.com/ to see if they can remove the pests.

 If you live in a rental it’ll be tempting to hand in your notice to your landlord the moment you get your offer accepted.
 This is something you mustn’t do, because getting this wrong could mean be evicted from your rental without a home to go to.